avesanen/botkill/README.md

              "type": int,           // To specify what sprite to draw.
 0=GRASS, 1=DIRT, 2=ASPHALT
-             "x": int,              // Index on x axis "y": int               // Index on y axis ],
+             "x": int,              // Index on x axis "y": int               // Index on y axis "hit": vector          // x,y coordinates where tile was hit ],
         "items": [
             "type": int,            // To specify what sprite to draw.
 0=BOX, 1=WALL, 2=TREE, 3=HOUSE etc.